conorzhong/obsidian-auto-front-matter/README.md

 ## Options

-### UpdateOnModify

-Update front matter when file changed
+- Automatically update the front matter when a file changed
+- Reorder front matter keys
+- Use title
+- Use id
+- Use datetimeCreate
+- Use datetimeUpdate